zetareticoli/cssui/README.md

 ### Customization

 You can customize all the CSS code in this repository to fit your design needs.
-You can also add your own styles to the components for more customization.
+You can also add your styles to the components for more customization.

 ## Contributing